 5. Take another picture from the same angle, feed it back into 4, repeat until you...

-7. Try to predict the next frame of the video by shifting the glitter from its last and previous positions into a most likely continuation.
+7. Try to predict the next frame of the video by shifting the sand from its last and previous positions into a most likely continuation.
 Possibly a transformer architecture with terabytes and terabytes of RAM

 This builds a simulation of observable reality with arbitrary viewpoint-based resolution.
 Old draft: http://zeroprecedent.com/Platonic_glitter.pdf (Photogrametry/LiDAR are not strictly necessary)